AndyWalker81/pands-project2021/README.md

 The UCI repository notes that the iris.data file contains errors in two instances in which the data does not match with Fisher's original publication.
 These errors do not occur in the data contained within the bezdekIris.data file.
 Therefore, the bezdekIris.data file is used in this project.

-### Required Outputs
+### Outputs

-Based on the project task and research into how previous analyses were conducted, it was determined that the output would be:
+Based on the project instructions and research into how previous analyses were conducted, it was determined that the output would be:

 - A summary output of the data set (summaryIrisData.txt).
-    - Uncertainty as to what exactly was required.
-Therefore......1) summary of mean etc. 2) more easily readable table
+    - The Project instructions did not specify what was required in terms of a summary.
+Therefore, a summary of the numerical data was provided for each variable which consisted of:
+        - Count
+        - Mean
+        - Standard deviation
+        - Minumum value
+        - Maximum value
+        - Interquartile range

 - Five histograms showing the freqency that each of the following variables occured:
     - Class (irisClass.png)